This post has already been read 74697 times!

 54-foot column spacings allow a 10-foot aisle for 48-inch racking.
 This same configuration cannot be obtained in a building with 50-foot column spacing and causes a column to land in the path of travel.
 A building with 60-foot column spacing allows the same number of racking to be obtained at the 54-foot building; however it is inefficient as this used 12-foot aisles instead of 10-foot and therefore wastes otherwise useable square footage.

 A typical 26-foot clear storage building will require 12-inch heavy wall pipe columns or 12 by 12-inch wide flange beam or box columns.
 If pallet racks are to be used and three sections of pallet racks are to be placed between each pair of columns, the clear space between the faces of the columns must be 292 inches, or 24 feet 4 inches.
 A four-unit bay would require 32 feet 4 inches.
 Placement of six double-pallet-width units requires a clear space of 49 feet 8 inches.
 Thus, in a typical warehouse design, a 33 by 51-foot center-to-center bay spacing with 1-inch columns would probably accommodate rack storage in either direction and provide optimum flexibility of layout with elimination of column loss.

 So, it’s simple: when designing a warehouse, column spacing must be considered in order to achieve optimal functionality.
-For more information on this topic and others please reach out to us on LinkedIn, Twitter, or in the comments section below.
+For more information on this topic and others please reach out to us on LinkedIn, Twitter.